stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

-# RC_RX_nRF24L01_Lite_Telemetry_Motor_Driver_Servo
+# RC_RX_nRF24L01_Lite_Telemetry
+RC receiver nRF24L01 with ATmega328P processor for smaller dimensions.
+It is possible to use Arduino Nano, Pro or Pro Mini.
+It also includes a MX1508 motor driver with brake and a CMT2150A transponder for laps timing.
+Other versions of the RX firmware include servo outputs with 8 and 16 bit timers.
-RC receiver nRF24L01 on Arduino with ATmega328P for cars, tanks, ships and even planes.
-The firmware will be used in the planned micro receivers.
+The firmware will be used for racing micro cars and boats.
-This RX controls 2x motor controller with brake and has 6x servo output.
-The option to adjust the brake is included in the code.
-Telemetry with detection of monitored voltage RX by means of a flashing LED indication.
+After editing the code, it can control tanks and aircraft.
+The possibility of setting the brake is in the code.
+Telemetry sends the monitored voltage RX to TX.
+When the minimum voltage is exceeded, both RX and TX LEDs start flashing at a frequency of 500ms.

 ![Screen01](https://github.com/stanekTM/RC_RX_nRF24L01_Lite_Telemetry_Motor_Driver_Servo/blob/master/RC_RX_nRF24L01_Lite_Telemetry_Motor_Driver/RC_RX_nRF24L01_Lite_Telemetry_Motor_Driver.PNG)